carpentries-incubator/machine-learning-neural-python/episodes/02-visualisation.md

 ## Image pre-processing

-In the next episode, we'll be building and training a model.
+In the next section, we'll be building and training a model.
 Let's prepare our data for the modelling phase.
 For convenience, we'll begin by loading all of the images and corresponding labels and assigning them to a list.

 ```python
 # create a list of effusion images and labels